me4502/decade-of-survival-multiplayer/README.md

 were legal implications of doing so.
 At this point, the Bukkit project was officially dead.

-### From the Ashes, #nextstep rises
+## From the Ashes, #nextstep rises

-Amid the panic, many key members of the Minecraft community banded together to discuss what should happen now that Bukkit is gone.
+Amid the panic, many key members of the Minecraft community banded together to discuss what should happen now that Bukkit is gone in an IRC channel called `#nextstep`.
 A plan and time were set for the meeting, and a document distributed to the community.
 The discussions took place between the 5th and 7th of September and eventually led to a new project forming under the name Sponge.
 The project leads for the Sponge project were Blood, Zidane, and sk89q.

 Initial goals for the Sponge API were to build a modern API that was more in line with the way Minecraft worked at the time compared to